Check out our calendar for our most up to date schedule of upcoming events and support groups.

 All grief support programs are currently online and held via Zoom.

 The pain of losing a spouse, a parent, a child or other family member or friend can be profound.
-It can help to talk or share a meal in a warm, supportive and confidential environment with others who have experienced losses.
+It can help to talk or share cup of tea in a warm, supportive, and confidential environment with others who have experienced losses.
 Our groups are open to all individuals 18 and over.

-Structured support groups.
 Led by a trained counselor, groups learn to understand the grieving process and explore experiences through writing and discussion.
 Offered in four- or six-session formats.
-For more information, call Donna George at 607-272-0212 or email firstname.lastname@example.org

-Ongoing support groups.
 We have several groups that meet on a regular basis.
-No registration is required for these ongoing groups, although prompt arrival is appreciated.
-You can stop in when you feel you need to..
-See our calendar [link to calendar] or call 607-272-0212 for details on our ongoing groups.
+A one time registration is required for these ongoing groups and prompt arrival is appreciated.
+You can stop in when you feel you need to.
+Offered the first and third Wednesday of the month.

-Bereaved Parents Support Groups.
 Losing a child of any age is the most devastating experience.
-We offer monthly ongoing support group for bereaved parents and grandparents.
+The Compassionate Friends meet at Hospicare and offer a monthly ongoing support group for bereaved parents and grandparents.

 Why join a group?

 Participating in these programs provides you with the opportunity to share thoughts, feelings, and experiences with others in similar situations and can enhance the healing process and reduce a sense of isolation.